interactive-brokers-review

 Is Interactive Brokers regulated?

-Yes, it is regulated by multiple top-tier financial authorities, like the US Securities and Exchange Commission (SEC) and the UK Financial Conduct Authority (FCA).
+Yes.
+Interactive Brokers is supervised by several leading financial regulators worldwide, including the U.S. Securities and Exchange Commission (SEC) and the Financial Conduct Authority (FCA) in the United Kingdom.

 Is Interactive Brokers safe?